helidon-io/helidon/docs/modules/webclient.md

   WebClient keeps redirect-sensitive headers stripped for the rest of the chain and replaces source-scoped cookies with cookies selected for each actual target.
-By default, WebClient rejects cross-origin `307` and `308` redirects with a request entity, because those status codes would resend the entity to the new origin.
+By default, WebClient rejects cross-origin `307` and `308` redirects with a request entity, and `301` and `302` redirects for `QUERY`, because these redirects would resend the entity to the new origin.
   Applications can explicitly enable such replay using `follow-cross-origin-entity-redirects`.
 A one-shot streaming entity cannot be replayed after transmission has begun.
-For an `Expect: 100-continue` redirect received before transmission, HTTP/1.1 and HTTP/2 can buffer up to `max-in-memory-entity` bytes and send that still-unsent entity to the target.
+Generic `WebClient` also refuses to invoke a streaming producer again once it has started, even if an early redirect prevented payload transmission.
+For an `Expect: 100-continue` redirect received before transmission, dedicated `Http1Client` and `Http2Client` instances can continue the same producer, buffering up to `max-in-memory-entity` bytes when needed to send the still-unsent entity to the target.

 - **Tracing and security propagation** Automatically propagates the configured tracing and security settings of the Helidon WebServer to the WebClient and